If you have a question that is not answered here, please contact the Open Access team in the Library.

 The SHERPA/JULIET database lists many more funders.
 Search this to find out whether your funder has a policy about making publications Open Access.
 Then search the SHERPA/ROMEO database to find your journal's self-archiving and Open Access policies; read the summary of these on the ROMEO site to see if they are offering options that are consistent with the funder policies.

-Yes, there may be limited funding available – please see the Research books and chapters section of this guide for more details.
+Yes, there may be limited funding available – please see the Publish Books Open Access Libguide for full details of funding arrangements for books and book chapters.

 If you are a staff member at University of Reading you can log into CentAUR with your usual credentials.
 If you are a student you will need to ask a staff coauthor to add it for you or ask the CentAUR team to upload the article on your behalf.